SCOLIOSIS, SPINE, & REVISION SURGERY FOR OUR Allen TX Residents

 KYPHOSIS TREATMENT FOR RESIDENTS OF Allen TX

 Kyphosis, a spinal disorder, causes a forward curve of the spine that results in a rounding of the upper back.
 Although this spinal defect can occur at any age, it occurs more often in young adults and older women.

 LUMBAR DISC HERNIATION TREATMENT FOR RESIDENTS OF

 While a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine, most cases occur in the lumbar (lower back) section.
 Sometimes, it is referred to as a bulging, or ruptured disc, and it’s one of the most common causes of back pain.

 Lumbar Spinal Stenosis TREATMENT FOR RESIDENTS OF

 SPONDYLOLISTHESIS TREATMENT FOR RESIDENTS OF

 Spondylolisthesis is a condition in which one of the bones of the spine (vertebrae) slips out of place onto the vertebra below it.
 If it slips too much, the bone might press on a nerve, causing pain.
-Spondylolisthesis usually affects the bones of the lower back (lumbar spine).
+Finally, spondylolisthesis usually affects the bones of the lower back (lumbar spine).